nickcox/cd-extras/docs/navigation.md

 ### Alternative providers

-_cd-extras_ is primarily intended to work against the filesystem provider but it should work with other providers too.
+_cd-extras_ is designed to work against the filesystem provider but it should work for other providers too.

 ```powershell
 [~]> cd hklm:\